NoRedInk/ruby-style-guide/README.md

   ```

 ## Regular Expressions

-> Some people, when confronted with a problem, think
-> "I know, I'll use regular expressions."
-Now they have two problems.<br>
-> -- Jamie Zawinski

 * <a name="no-regexp-for-plaintext"></a>
   Don't use regular expressions if you just need plain text search in string: